about US

 Then my sons struggled too.

 I had really forgotten all about it until I taught my sons to read.
-I was less good at dealing with my exasperation than my mother had been!
+I was much less good at dealing with my exasperation than my mother had been.
 What should have been a fun time together ended up very stressful.
-So I started researching the basis to learning to read.
+I feel bad about it to this day.

+So I started researching the basis to learning to read, just to try to get better at helping them.
 At about that time I helped establish a charity called the Shannon Trust.
 We were getting prison inmates to teach each other to read.
-The majority of prison inmates cannot read, but some can.
-So we used them as tutors, because they all had time on their hands.

 The interesting thing for me was that the inmates were learning to read fast!
 Lying in my bathtub in 1999, I was pondering this.
 The engineer in me asked myself why they had not learned to read the first time around.
-There was clearly no innate reason.
-So I resolved to try to fix the problem they had faced back when they were at school.

-How are you reading this?
 Well, your eyes are perceiving the shapes of all these letters and they pass that information to your visual cortex.
-Then, through a magical sequence of neural links, you can hear the words I have put on the page.
+Then, through a magical sequence of neural links, you can hear the words I have put on the page and understand them.

-We now have a reading intervention process that has a 100% success rate.
-The key is simple: you must understand why someone is struggling before you try to help them.
-If you can do that, then the solution is generally quite simple to apply.
+The key is simple: you must identify why someone is struggling before you try to help them.
+If you can do that, then the solution is generally quite simple to apply and the results are much, much faster.
+Our record so far is five years of reading age gain in one month of intervention.

 – David Morgan